 their travel will have on the environment.

 It is important for all students to consider to what extent their travel benefits the communities in which they are studying.
 To what extent do they intend to be a student abroad and not merely a tourist?
 To what extent

 can they contribute to their host country?
 Some students are best served by a course of international volunteering rather than formal study, such as teaching English abroad.
-Students also have the option of a program such as Living Routes in

 Other than using the information above as a guide, one of the best ways to answer objections about international study is for a student to talk to another person who has been on the program of interest.
 Peer enthusiasm,

 as well as concrete evidence that a successful academic career is possible when doing studyabroad is often enough to convince the interested but skeptical honors student.
 For as many perceived obstacles as there are for honors students when considering

 The Following are Study Abroad Programs Referenced in the Article: